 Easing your worries

 If possible we will arrange to meet you to talk through what sort of counselling support would be most helpful to you.
-If you are unable to come to the Hospice or Beacon Centre we will arrange to come and see you at home.
-For more information on what our counselling sessions entail, please read our Counselling leaflet or contact our Patient & Family Support team on 01252 729430 or email email@example.com
+If you are unable to come to Headway House or the Beacon Centre we will arrange to come and see you at home.
+For more information on what our counselling sessions entail, please read our Counselling leaflet or contact our Patient & Family Support team on 01252 729430 or email [email protected]

 - One to one counselling,